History of Tolk

 By analogy, TOLK is The Open Language K.

-What is K, will you ask?
-Probably, "kot" — the nick of Nikolay Durov?
+What is K, you might ask?
+Maybe, it's kot — the nickname of Nikolay Durov?
 Or Kolya?
 Kitten?
 Kernel?
 Kit?
 Knowledge?

 The Open Letter K